Table of Contents

 The ideal candidate for breast augmentation needs to meet the following criteria:

-- Have to be physically and mentally fit
+- You have to be physically and mentally fit

 - Should not have the habit of smoking